DODEA Grant - Supporting Our Students

 Some specific strategies and supports include: (a) timely science and social-emotional screeners for military-connected students entering the district, (b) frequent academic and social-emotional wellness records reviews, (c) STEAM labs/makerspaces for innovative instruction, (d) extracurricular STEAM and Wellness clubs and activities to promote achievement, belonging, and overall wellness, (e) Supplemental health science/wellness instructional supports, and (f) Military Support Specialists to ease transitions, promote wellness, provide supports, and assist military-connected students, their families, and teachers.

 Schertz-Cibolo-Universal City ISD seeks to provide an atmosphere for all students to be inspired, innovate, and excel.
 DoDEA funds will support our mission to empower all our students to fulfill their lifelong potential through inspiring learning experiences.

-School year 2021-2022 will serve as a planning year for the RAMP-UP Wellness teams with the roll-out beginning in August 2022.
+The school year 2021-2022 served as a planning year for the RAMP-UP Wellness teams with the roll-out beginning in August 2022.
 We sincerely appreciate this partnership grant with DoDEA and know that this will positively impact all of our students!